 Everything from payroll to onboarding, performance management and employee data management comes with a huge amount of compliance and paperwork.
-Using spreadsheets and manual processes are not only time consuming, they are also prone to human error.
+Using spreadsheets and manual processes is not only time-consuming, but they are also prone to human error.
 And this means business risk.

-By using a strategic human resource plan, you can identify any possible compliance gaps and keep your business in line with employment legislation.
+By using strategic planning, you can identify any possible compliance gaps and keep your business in line with employment legislation.

 3. Happy employees are more productive

-With a HR strategic plan, you can formulate what is required of you to take care of your employees’ needs.
+With an HR strategic plan, you can formulate what is required of you to take care of your employees’ needs.
 It also keeps a check on morale, measures productivity and your employees’ sense of commitment.
-Related: Create An Employee Wellness Strategy Plan That Works

 Employee engagement goes hand in hand with retention.
 Once you’ve built a team of great people, you need to keep hold of them.
-So a big part of your HR strategy needs to be focused on what you can do to retain employees.
+So a big part of the overall business strategy needs to be focused on what you can do to retain employees.
 This includes ways to build your employees careers through formal recognition programs and career development pathways.
-RELATED: 5 Ways You Can Increase Employee Retention

 5. Continuous improvement